KoliaLev/budget_Tracker_app/README.md

-This is a budget cracker
+This is a budget tracker

 You will be able to record and view your expenses by day

 https://mykola-l-budget.herokuapp.com/auth

 ---

 **npm install**

 **npm client:install**